 Students will stay in pairs with host families while in Cuenca and in a modern hotel while in Quito.

-Admitted undergraduate students are required to register in 3 credits of Educational Studies: Higher Education and Student Affairs (ES HESA) 2571: Community Leadership for Spring semester 2017.
+Admitted undergraduate students are required to register in 3 credits of Educational Studies: Higher Education and Student Affairs (ES HESA) 2571: Community Leadership for Autumn semester 2019.
 This course meets the requirement for GE Service Learning.
-Admitted graduate students are encouraged but not required to register for 3 credits of Educational Studies: Higher Education and Student (ES HESA) 8895 during Spring semester 2017.
+Admitted graduate students are encouraged but not required to register for 3 credits of Educational Studies: Higher Education and Student (ES HESA) 8895 during Autumn semester 2019.

 Upon return from the program, students will actively participate in online discussions and conferences as the group continues to make meaning of the experience throughout the summer.
 This is required and can be done remotely.